evolutional/flatbuffers-net/README.md

 ## Strings
 Strings in .NET are stored natively in `UTF-16`; however the FlatBuffers spec requires that strings are written in `UTF-8` format.
 The serialization process will handle the string encoding process.

-# Library Components

-## FlatBuffersSerializer

-A serializer that is capable of serializing .NET objects to/from FlatBuffers format.

-## FlatBuffersSchemaGenerator

-Generates a schema definition from your .NET objects (in [fbs] format) for use with the [flatc] code generator.

-## TypeModel / TypeModelRegistry

-This is a set of utilities which use Reflection to map .NET types to a FlatBuffers type definition.
-These will not be used directly by the majority of users.

 # Building